ondrej-kvasnovsky/design-patterns-handbook/README.md

 # Design Patterns Handbook

 This handbook is full of examples to inspire usage and easier understanding of design patterns.
+What actually is a pattern?

+_Each pattern is a three-part rule, which expresses a relation between a certain context, a problem, and a solution. -- Alexander_

 When we start learning design patterns, we might tend to use them whenever possible.
 That can lead to over-engineering, which produces more code than it is necessary to implement the needed requirement.
 It is also called as over using of design patterns.